Efficient Subgraph GNNs by Learning Effective Selection Policies: Experiments

 \textbf{ZINC.} We experimented with the \textsc{ZINC-12k} molecular dataset~\citep{ZINCdataset, gomez2018auto,dwivedi2020benchmarking}, where as prescribed we maintain a 500k parameter budget.
 As can be seen from \Cref{tab:zinc}, \ourmethod\ significantly improves over OSAN, and surpasses the random baseline.
 Notably, OSAN performs worse than our random baseline due to differences in the implementation of the prediction network.
 As expected, the gap between \ourmethod\ and \textsc{Random} is larger when the number of subgraphs $T$ is smaller, where selecting the most informative subgraphs is more crucial.
-Additional comparisons to existing full-bag Subgraph GNNs can be found in \Cref{tab:zinc-full} in \Cref{app:exp}.

 \textbf{Reddit.} To showcase the capabilities of \ourmethod\ on large graphs, we experimented with the \textsc{Reddit-Binary} dataset~\citep{tuDatasets} where full-bag Subgraph GNNs cannot be otherwise applied due to the high average number of nodes, and consequently subgraphs, per graph ($429.63$). \ourmethod\ exhibits the best performance among all efficient baselines (\Cref{tab:tud}), while maintaining competitive inference runtimes (\Cref{tab:runtimes} in \Cref{app:exp}), opening up the applicability of Subgraph GNNs to unexplored avenues. \Cref{tab:tud-full} in \Cref{app:exp} further compares to random baselines coupled with different subgraph-based downstream models.